LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 In this model, monetary policy is no longer neutral, finally accommodating empirical evidence.
 However, it is not such in a very trivial way: monetary shocks only have contemporaneous effects and no persistent effects on output.
 However, data suggest that the effect of monetary shocks on output *is* persistent.
 Since price stickyness has been introduced as lasting for one period only, monetary policy cannot be persistent, as it goes back to the flexible prices results after only one period (other shocks being absent).
 Another limitation of this model is that inflation has no welfare costs, due to the fact that there are no relative price distortions (all firms adjust samely).
 In what follows, we'll consider a model with staggered price setting: at each point in time, only a fraction of firms will adjust prices.

 Last, note that with sticky prices the Friedman rule does not hold.
-The  can influence output, and thus will attempt to make the outcome as close as possible as the flexible price equilibrium.
+The central bank can influence output, and thus will attempt to make the outcome as close as possible as the flexible price equilibrium.
 This can be done by choosing a rule with $\phi_a=\psi_{ya}$, and no monetary policy shocks as these would cancel out.
 That would be the optimal policy in such scenario.
 In that case, the output gap would always be at 0, and the  would replicate the flexible price equilibrium.
 However, it is no longer an efficient equilibrium due to the monopolistic competition assumption.

 <div style="page-break-after: always;"></div>